borisevstratov/tsk/README.md

 ## Usage

-Check the `/example` folder.
-This is all you basically need.
+Check the [example](./example/) folder.
+This is basically all you need.

 ### One-command starter (recommended)